Protecting Vulnerable People (PVP)

 Northumbria Police will concentrate and focus its efforts on the following persons who pose a risk of harm to the vulnerable, with a view to reducing the risk of further offending, and to bringing the perpetrators to justice where further harm has occurred:

 - Those individuals or groups who target the vulnerable within our communities.

 - Those individuals who are within the statutory MAPPA (Multi Agency Public Protection Arrangements) framework.

 - Those individuals who are not identified by one of the three categories within MAPPA but who are considered to be potentially dangerous persons.

 * Repeat victimisation occurs when the same person or place suffers either crime or personal anti social behaviour more than once in a three month period, with the exceptions of burglary dwelling and hate crime where the period is 12 months.

-SOURCE DOCUMENTS: Human Rights Act, NPIA Investigating Domestic Abuse, ACPO strategy on honour based violence, Hate Crime: Delivering a Quality Service Good Practice and Tactical Guidance (ACPO, 2005), NPIA Guidance on Investigating and Prosecuting Rape, and Care Act 2014, 'Care and Support - Statutory Guidance', ch 14.2.
+SOURCE DOCUMENTS: Human Rights Act, ACPO (now NPCC) Guidance on Investigating Domestic Abuse, NPCC strategy on honour based violence, Hate Crime: Delivering a Quality Service Good Practice and Tactical Guidance (ACPO, 2005), NPIA Guidance on Investigating and Prosecuting Rape, and Care Act 2014, 'Care and Support - Statutory Guidance', ch 14.2.